jdegand/spring-boot-java-challenge/README.md

 # Spring Boot Java Challenge

-This is my solution to this [repo](https://github.com/ada-school/spring-boot-java-challenge).
+This is my solution to the [Ada School's Spring Boot Java Challenge](https://github.com/ada-school/spring-boot-java-challenge).

 ## Directions

 ### Coding Challenge

 A bus company wants to start using technology and allow their users to book online tickets.
-Please help them build a [REST API Level 2](https://martinfowler.com/articles/richardsonMaturityModel.html#level2)(preferrable) that lets them control their trip bookings, supporting the following operations:
+Please help them build a [REST API Level 2](https://martinfowler.com/articles/richardsonMaturityModel.html#level2) (preferrable) that lets them control their trip bookings, supporting the following operations:
 * Create a new booking with the following information: name, email, origin, destination, departure date and time and duration.
 * Update an existing booking
 * Find a booking using its ID.